bodywork-ml/bodywork-docs/docs/kubernetes.md

 ## Installing the kubectl Tool

 Kubectl is the command-line tool that lets you control your Kubernetes cluster - see [here](https://kubernetes.io/docs/reference/kubectl/overview/) for an overview.
-Bodywork does **not** use kubectl (it talks to the Kubernetes API directly), and it is **not** a requirement.
+Bodywork does **not** use kubectl (it talks directly to the Kubernetes API instead), and so it is **not** a requirement.
 Regardless, kubectl is an essential tool to have access to, so we strongly recommend that you install it - see [here](https://kubernetes.io/docs/tasks/tools/) for instructions.

 ## Configuring Ingress

-If you want to expose Bodywork-deployed services to the public internet, then you need to install the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) in your Kubernetes cluster.
-This can be achieved with a single command - e.g., for local a Minikube cluster you would use,
+If you want to expose Bodywork-deployed services to requests from outside your cluster, then you need to install the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) within your cluster.
+This will act like an [API Gateway](https://www.nginx.com/learn/api-gateway/) for your cluster, that will route external HTTP requests to internal services.

+The NGINX Ingress controller is an official Kubernetes project and can be installed with a single command - for local a Minikube cluster you would use,

 ```shell
 $ minikube addons enable ingress